ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 Streaming Platforms

 Netflix, Amazon Prime Video, and other major streaming platforms like Hulu, Paramount+, Rakuten TV, Apple TV+, and Disney+ offer HDR streaming for select titles.
+In 2026, leading streaming platforms release most major original productions in HDR by default, making HDR viewing more accessible than ever.
 This means viewers can enjoy richer colors, sharper contrast, and a more immersive visual experience.
 With a growing library of HDR-supported shows and movies, these platforms provide access to higher-quality streaming, making every frame more vibrant, detailed, and true to life.

 For those who prefer physical media, HDR Blu-ray Discs offer some of the best picture quality you can get.
-Unlike streaming, where video is compressed to reduce file size, HDR Blu-rays preserve every pixel of detail.
+Streaming services use heavier compression to reduce file size.
+HDR Blu-rays use much higher bitrates, preserving more image detail.
 If you’re a cinephile or just want the ultimate viewing experience, 4K UHD Blu-rays with HDR are a must-have.

 Gamers haven’t been left out of the HDR revolution.
 Both the Sony PlayStation 5 and the Microsoft Xbox Series X|S are HDR-compatible, meaning you can experience hyper-realistic graphics with richer colors, deeper shadows, and sharper highlights.
 HDR brings new life to immersive game worlds, enhancing every detail of your favorite adventures and competitive matches.